 The Ministerial Council may issue codes of practice, developed in accordance with section 24(2) of the Commonwealth Act, in relation to gene technology.

+Notes for this section:

-Note 1: Section 43 of the Interpretation Act 1984 confers power to revoke or amend any subsidiary legislation.
+1. Section 43 of the Interpretation Act 1984 confers power to revoke or amend any subsidiary legislation.

-Note 2: Section 24 of the Commonwealth Act includes provisions about how codes of practice are to be developed and making them disallowable instruments.
+2. Section 24 of the Commonwealth Act includes provisions about how codes of practice are to be developed and making them disallowable instruments.

 Part 3 — The Gene Technology Regulator